-• In-region wind land use is very small, relative to TVA's service territory.
-This is due to the fact that the 100% Clean Energy scenario estimates only a small amount of in-region wind to be cost-effective, coupled with the fact that wind turbines need only impact a small amount of land immediately around the turbine footprint.
+• In-region wind land use is very small, relative to TVA's service territory.38 This is due to the fact that the 100% Clean Energy scenario estimates only a small amount of in-region wind to be cost-effective, coupled with the fact that wind turbines need only impact a small amount of land immediately around the turbine footprint.
 The remainder of the land under the span of the turbine blades (and between turbines) can remain productive for other uses, such as livestock raising or agricultural.
-Land impacts associated with out-of-region wind are not shown.
-These would likely be 17 times larger than those shown for in-region wind but would be located in areas of the Midwest that already have a long history of installing wind turbines alongside existing agricultural uses.
+Land impacts associated with out-of-region wind but would be located in areas of the Midwest that already have a long history of installing wind turbines alongside existing agricultural uses.